srid/algebraic-graphs-patch/README.md

 Then, before using it for real,

-- Rename all occurrences of `haskell-template` to `myproject`, as well as rename the cabal file to `myproject.cabal`.
+- Rename all occurrences of `algebraic-graphs-patch` to `myproject`, as well as rename the cabal file to `myproject.cabal`.
 - Run `git add . && git commit -m rename` followed by `nix develop` (or `bin/run`) to verify that everything continues to work.

 ## Other templates